 Treatment of your skin cancer depends on its type, stage (as determined by your dermatologist and pathologist), location, and your overall health.
 Melanoma, the most dangerous of skin cancers, must be treated aggressively with surgery, chemotherapy, and/or radiation.
 The more mild pre-cancers and cancers like actinic keratosis (AK), basal cell carcinomas (BCC), and squamous cell carcinomas (SCC) can be addressed with a broader array of therapies.

 Mohs micrographic surgery is best suited for non-superficial basal cell carcinomas and squamous cell carcinomas in cosmetically sensitive areas.
-As a fellowship-trained Mohs micrographic surgeon, Dr. Khorasani has treated over sixteen thousand skin cancers with medical integrity and advanced technical proficiency.
+As a board-certified and fellowship-trained Mohs micrographic surgeon, Dr. Khorasani has treated over sixteen thousand skin cancers with medical integrity and advanced technical proficiency.
 His commitment to optimizing health and aesthetic outcomes has earned him an international reputation of excellence and multiple peer-reviewed research publications.Learn more about Mohs micrographic surgery with Dr. Khorasani.

 Actinic keratosis (pre-cancer cells), superficial basal cell carcinomas, and squamous cell carcinomas limited to the most superficial layer of the skin (in situ) may be candidates for removal with PreciseFX laser therapy.